deepchecks/deepchecks/docs/source/user-guide/integrations/spark_databricks.rst

     displayHTML(buff.getvalue())

-Building s Logistic Regression Model
+Building a Logistic Regression Model
 ------------------------------------
 After we validated that our data is clean and ready to be used in a model, we will build a logistic regression model that classifies whether a person's income is above or below 50K.